Unknown, Possible Tennessee Walker

 Of all the livestock that swam for their lives, a few found grace within the storm.
 A few found high ground.
 It was upon this high ground that they stood and waited for help to come.
 Some horses stood in chest deep water, others in knee-deep mud, while still others huddled hopelessly trapped within the tangled masses of destroyed trees.

-So his journey began.
-In mid November 2006, a beautiful black gelding with high hind white socks and a bald face stepped off the transport trailer and into a new life at the ranch.
-Even though he was striking, what caught everyone's attention was something that few have ever seen before.
+This is how his journey began.
+In mid-November 2006, a beautiful black gelding with high hind white socks and a bald face stepped off the transport trailer and into a new life at the Ranch.
+Even though he was striking, what caught everyone's attention was something that few had ever seen before.
 On his front legs, surrounding both knees were very jagged stripes of white.
 Similar "lightning bolts" of white streaked out from under his belly as well.
-It was hard to look at him and not consider, "You carry the ‘marks' of your ordeal on you very hide—and you're more beautiful because of it."
+It was hard to look at him and not consider how he carried the ‘marks' of his ordeal on his very hide—and he is more beautiful because of it.

-By coming to the ranch with such a powerful story of survival, Remnant continues to emanate a profound sense of life to those who seek to know him.
+By coming to the Ranch with such a powerful story of survival, Remnant continues to emanate a profound sense of life and enduring hope to those who seek to know him.